Liberation Ecology

 WOCAT publications – all highly recommended

-33 thoughts on “Permaculture’s Dogma Problem
+33 responses to “Permaculture’s Dogma Problem”

-Great article.
+1. Great article.
 I will be sharing!

 Taking things a step further…seems to me like we need to remember to look not just at ancient/indigenous peoples, but at the handiwork of Mother Nature, before we try to reinvent the wheel.